oracle/graal/tools/docs/T-Trace-Tracing.md

 # [T-Trace](T-Trace.md): OpenTracing API on top of **T-Trace**

-It is possible to use the [T-Trace](T-Trace.md) system to implement smooth, declarative tracing via standard OpenTracing API.
+It is possible to use the [T-Trace](T-Trace.md) system to implement smooth, declarative, adhoc tracing via standard OpenTracing API.
+The traces can be added into running application and customized on the fly to extract the right information needed to investigate any misbehavior incident.

+Let's demonstrate the [T-Trace](T-Trace.md) capabilities on following showcase.
 First of all use the `npm` command to install one of the JavaScript libraries for tracing:

 ```bash
 $ graalvm/bin/npm install jaeger-client@3.17.1
 ```

-Now you can use its API in your instrument `agent.js` via the `tracer` object (once it becomes available - discussed later in this document):
+Now you can use the [OpenTracing API](https://github.com/opentracing/opentracing-javascript) provided by the `jaeger-client` module in your instrument `agent.js` via the `tracer` object (once it becomes available - discussed later in this document):

 ```js
 let initializeAgent = function(tracer) {